absolunet/node-tester/readme.md

 Validates a npm package repo for ESLint config with Absolunet's standards.

+### npmPackage.validateStylelintConfig()

+Validates a npm package repo for stylelint config with Absolunet's standards.

 ### npmPackage.validateLibrary()

 Validates a npm package repo for JS Library with Absolunet's standards.